YahooArchive/mojito/docs/dev_guide/intro/mojito_overview.rst

 This is an important point to remember for those developers who are coming from Rails, Django, and other frameworks that allow you to directly interact with a database.
 In general, your Mojito applications will need to make HTTP requests to a service that handles database queries or to Web services.
+You can make HTTP requests with the `Y.mojito.lib.REST Class <http://developer.yahoo.com/cocktails/mojito/api/classes/Y.mojito.lib.REST.html>`_.